The following are common tests done to diagnose urinary problems. Your child’s healthcare provider will tell you which tests your child needs.

 Make sure your child follows the healthcare provider's instructions about eating and drinking before the test.

-Tell the provider about any medications your child takes.
-Your child may need to stop taking certain medications before the test.
+Tell the provider about any medicines your child takes.
+Your child may need to stop taking certain medicines before the test.

 Tell the provider about any allergies and health problems your child has.
 Be sure to mention if your child is allergic to iodine or contrast.